Yimikami/pengu-plugins/README.md

    - Your assigned position
    - Champion pick
    - Latest data from your chosen provider
+4. Item sets will be created with:
+   - Most popular core items
+   - Most popular full build
+   - Highest winrate core items
+   - Highest winrate full build
+   - Situational items
-4. Configure your preferred provider in plugin settings:
+5. Configure your preferences in plugin settings:
    - Open client settings
    - Navigate to the Rune Plugin section
    - Select either U.GG or Lolalytics as your provider
+   - Enable or disable automatic item sets
    </details>

 ### 🤖 ARAM Bot Enabler (v0.0.1)